 With the above configuration, I was able to create a new DOS drive letter for my USB thumb drive and access it with no issues.
 The throughput is around 8KB/s on a PC XT running at 12MHz.
 I guess the speed should be much higher on 386 and 486 machines.

-Take note that only USB thumb drives are expected to work.
-USB hard disks will most likely not work as intended, unless they are smaller than 2GB, formatted as FAT and uses an external power supply.
+Take note that loading CH375DOS.SYS will freeze the system if the USB drive is larger than 512MB, not formatted as FAT16, or contains multiple partitions.
+Also, only USB thumb drives are expected to work.
+USB hard disks will most likely not work as intended, unless used with an external power supply.

 Configuring BIOS boot ROM